ThilinaRajapakse/simpletransformers/docs/_docs/03-usage.md

 **Hint:** We can define two kinds of parameters used to train Transformer models.
 The first is the learned parameters (like the model weights) and the second is hyperparameters.
 To give a high-level description of the two kinds of parameters, the hyperparameters (learning rate, batch sizes, etc.) are used to control the process of *learning* learned parameters.
 {: .notice--success}

 Choosing a good set of hyperparameter values plays a huge role in developing a state-of-the-art model.
-Because of this, Simple Transformers has native support for the excellent [W&B Sweeps](https://docs.wandb.com/sweeps) feature for autometed hyperparameter optimization.
+Because of this, Simple Transformers has native support for the excellent [W&B Sweeps](https://docs.wandb.com/sweeps) feature for automated hyperparameter optimization.

 How to perform hyperparameter optimization with Simple Transformers and W&B Sweeps (Adapted from W&B [docs](https://docs.wandb.com/sweeps)):